 You need to communicate clearly and directly daily.

 For example, instead of being passive and saying,"I don't mind what we decide" or aggressive by saying "That's an awful idea!", try being assertive and say "I see where you are coming from, but I think this is the best option.
 What do you think?"

 Assertive communication builds trust and understanding.
 Your team will appreciate knowing where they stand and what is expected of them.
-It also means actively listening to others and taking their needs into account.
+Communication works both ways, so assertive communication also means actively listening to others and taking their needs into account.

 Look for compromise and common ground.
 Say things like:

 - "I understand your perspective.
 My view is..."

 - "Let's find a solution we all agree on."